mrjayrai/projects-on-c/README.md

-This file have all the codes on c language.
+This repository have some codes of C language.